 Cloud is not the same cloud

-As a customer of a cloud ERP, the world behind the cloud cannot matter to you in principle.
+As a customer of an ERP, the world behind the cloud cannot matter to you in principle.
 It is important for you that you receive the services you need in the right quality and in the defined scope.
 But if you look closer, you realize that the cloud is not the same cloud.
 The differences are sometimes subtle, but on the whole, they can significantly affect the benefits to your business.
 Thus, it is worthwhile to take a closer look at every cloud offer (and the provider).

 Potential risks of cloud ERP systems